dsanborn16/SeniorDesignProject/QUICK_START.md

 ### No RS-485 Communication
 1. **Swap A and B wires** (most common issue!)
-2. Ensure common ground between VEX Pin 2 and ESP32 GND
-3. Check baud rate is 115200 on both sides
+2. Check baud rate is 115200 on both sides
-4. Verify MAX485 module has power
+3. Verify MAX485 modules have power

 ### No Load Cell Data
 1. Check HX711 wiring (DOUT→GPIO25, SCK→GPIO26)